Rushendra10/Bone-Fracture-Detection/models/YOLOv12/README.md

 ## Path Configuration

 Most scripts require path updates in their `CONFIGURATION` section.
-Below are the key paths to modify:
+Below are **some** of the key paths to modify (it is up to the user to ensure all necessary paths are correct in each script):

 ### Common Paths
 ```python